Carbon capture and storage (CCS)

 - working with industry to develop the supply chain, create storage and assist the development of CCS infrastructure

 - providing a regulatory regime for CCS

-- sharing the knowledge and experience we learn from projects in the UK and around the world, to help reduce costs as quickly as possible
+- sharing the knowledge and experience we learn from projects in the UK (including that from the £1bn Commercialisation Competition) and around the world, to help reduce costs as quickly as possible

 - taking a leading role internationally in initiatives that promote CCS such as the Carbon Sequestration Leadership Forum 5th CSLF Ministerial Meeting

 Read more about our CCS strategy in the UK CCS roadmap and associated documents.

 You’ll find more information about how CCS works at:

 - EU Zero Emission Platform

 DECC has developed the 2050 Calculator to allow audiences to explore the fundamental question of how the UK can meet its energy needs whilst reducing emissions.
 Fossil fuels currently provide around 60% of our electricity generation; power stations burning fossil fuels that have been fitted with CCS could provide secure low-carbon energy as up to 90% of the carbon dioxide emissions are captured.
 Why not try out the different ways of securing a low carbon future for the UK by creating your own pathway?